seatable/seatable-admin-docs/docs/index.md

 # Welcome to SeaTable

-## About SeaTable admin documentation
+!!! success "Everything a SeaTable administrator needs"

     This admin manual cover the typical topics, from installation to configuration, backup and maintenance of your **own SeaTable Server**.
+So if you want to run your own SeaTable Server, this is the place to be!

+If you don't want to run your own server, there are **other ressources** available, that might help you also:

-- For information about how to use SeaTable, please refer to the [user documentation](https://seatable.io/docs/?lang=auto).
+- **For users**: For information about how to use SeaTable, please refer to the [user documentation](https://seatable.io/docs/?lang=auto).
-- For developer-focus documentation, such as using SeaTable's API, scripting, ... refer either to the [API reference](https://api.setable.io) or have a look at the [developer manual](developers.seatable.io).
+- **For developers**: For developer-focus documentation, such as using SeaTable's API, scripting, automations and plugin development refer either to the [API reference](https://api.setable.io) or have a look at the [developer manual](developers.seatable.io).
-- There are additional ressources.
+- **Others**: There are additional ressources.
 Check out our YouTube channel to get a better understanding of how to use SeaTable or to raise questions at the [community forum](https://forum.seatable.io).

 ## What is SeaTable?